d3/d3-array/README.md

 <a name="range" href="#range">#</a> d3.<b>range</b>([<i>start</i>, ]<i>stop</i>[, <i>step</i>]) · [Source](https://github.com/d3/d3-array/blob/main/src/range.js), [Examples](https://observablehq.com/@d3/d3-range)

 Returns an array containing an arithmetic progression, similar to the Python built-in [range](http://docs.python.org/library/functions.html#range).
 This method is often used to iterate over a sequence of uniformly-spaced numeric values, such as the indexes of an array or the ticks of a linear scale.
-(See also [d3.ticks](#ticks) for nicely-rounded values.)
+(See also [d3.ticks](#ticks) for nicely-rounded values, and [d3.linspace](#linspace) if you prefer to specify the number of values rather than the step.)

 If *step* is omitted, it defaults to 1.
 If *start* is omitted, it defaults to 0.
 The *stop* value is exclusive; it is not included in the result.
 If *step* is positive, the last element is the largest *start* + *i* \* *step* less than *stop*; if *step* is negative, the last element is the smallest *start* + *i* \* *step* greater than *stop*.
 If the returned array would contain an infinite number of values, an empty range is returned.